Know-How Notes: All About Flywheel and Brake Rotor Turning

 Many professionals recommend having your rotors turned with every brake job, and some do not.
 It is an option for your car when the surface is still smooth, but when you have any damage to the surface, it should be performed, and is required if there are scores or gouges in the surface.
 It is always better to be safe than sorry.
 Keep in mind that some manufacturers do not provide turning specs for their rotors because they do not recommend turning.
 If your rotor does not have these specs, you need to replace worn rotors outright.

 Check out all the brake products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on rotor and flywheel turning, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on brake rotor turning and flywheel turning, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.